 - a.
 Organizations.
 Only the box customer or authorized representatives of the organization listed on the Form 1093 may file change-of-address orders.
 The organization is responsible for forwarding mail to other persons receiving mail at the box. - b.
-Residential box customers, Fee Groups 1 through 7.
-Only the box customer listed on the Form 1093 may file change-of-address orders.
-The box customer is responsible for forwarding mail to other persons receiving mail at the box. - Residential box customers, Fee Group E. The box customer or any other person listed on the Form 1093 may file an individual change-of-address order.
+Residential box customers, Fee Groups 1 through 7 and 30 through 44.
+Only the box customer listed on the Form 1093 may file change-of-address orders, and is responsible for forwarding mail to other persons receiving mail at the box. - Residential box customers, Fee Group E. The box customer or any other person listed on the Form 1093 may file an individual change-of-address order.
 Only the box customer may file a change-of-address order for the entire family.

-4.5 Basis of Fees and Payment
+4.4 Basis of Fees and Payment

-4.5.1 General
+4.4.1 General

-Post Office box fees are based on the size of the box provided and the fee group to which the box's 5-digit ZIP Code is assigned.
+PO Box fees are based on the box size (see 4.1.3) and the fee group to which the box's 5-digit ZIP Code is assigned.